IronFoundry/if-service-broker/README.md

 Service Broker for Cloud Foundry
 ====================

-Server Broker for Cloud Foundry Service is a Microsoft .Net based service broker for a Cloud Foundry v2.0.
+Server Broker for Cloud Foundry Service is a Microsoft .NET based service broker for a Cloud Foundry v2.0.
 It uses WebAPI to host the services.
-The server broker ships with one service for Microsoft Sql Server.
+The server broker ships with one service for Microsoft SQL Server.
 This service will provision databases and users for applications.
-It can be extend to include any plans you want to offer.
+It can be extended to include any plans you want to offer.

 The broker assumes SQL Server 2012.
 It uses [Contained Databases](http://technet.microsoft.com/en-us/library/ff929071.aspx) which is new functionality in SQL Server 2012.